 Note that the museum is closed on Tuesdays.

 The hours are Mondays and Wednesdays 11 a.m. to 6 p.m., Thursdays and Fridays 11 a.m. to 8 p.m., and Saturdays and Sundays 10 a.m. to 6 p.m.

 The museum is closed on Thanksgiving Day, and Christmas Day.

 I have been on a Saturday when the museum was extremely crowded and a fall weekday when it was only moderately busy.

 The last time we visited was on a Friday evening.
 We arrived about 6:00 and had some rooms to ourselves.
 This was a great experience!

 Amazing American Art from a Variety of Time Periods

-From early American to American Impressionists to Modern and Contemporary Art.
+The art ranges from early American to American Impressionists to Modern and Contemporary.

 American Art from a Variety of Artists